 Nord Stream 2 The Next Milestone

-Nord Stream 2 secures Europe’s energy supply.
-It will also help achieve the European Union’s climate goals.
+Nord Stream 2 is a contribution to Europe’s energy security and can also help achieve the European Union’s climate goals.

 Nord Stream 2, the new pipeline through the Baltic Sea, is being built by Gazprom to meet the need for additional gas imports into the European Union and to improve Europe’s security of supply.
-The project also supports the achievement of climate policy objectives in the European Union.
+The project can also support the achievement of climate policy objectives in the European Union.

 Wintershall Dea is one of five European energy companies that have committed themselves to providing long-term financing for 50 per cent of the total project costs, which are currently expected to be 9.5 billion euros.
-The European companies will each provide up to 950 million euros.
 Gazprom is the sole shareholder of the Nord Stream 2 AG project company.
 Wintershall Dea is convinced that Nord Stream 2, with a total capacity of 55 billion cubic metres of gas, is the safest, most efficient and most environmentally friendly route for Russian gas supplies because it provides a direct link to European consumers.